pytorch/torchtune/docs/source/examples/e2e_flow.rst

 In this tutorial, we'll walk through an end-to-end example of how you can fine-tune, evaluate, optionally quantize and then run generation with your favorite LLM using TorchTune.
-We'll also go over how you can use some of your favorite tools and libraries from the community seemlessly with TorchTune.
+We'll also go over how you can use some popular tools and libraries from the community seemlessly with TorchTune.

 .. grid:: 2